Unicorn Kid: Tidal Rave and Brain Wash (2011–2014)

 In August 2011, Unicorn Kid released the three track 'Tidal Rave' EP, with the final track "True Love Fantasy" featuring as 'Hottest Record in the World' on the 25 August 2011 Zane Lowe show on BBC Radio 1.
 It was then featured on the BBC's 'In New Music We Trust' playlist and as 'Record of the Week' by both Nick Grimshaw and Huw Stephens.
 The track includes vocals from Talk to Animals, with whom Sabin had collaborated on his first release.

 Unicorn Kid was the support act for synth-pop musician Owl City on his rescheduled UK and European tour in September/October 2011.
 In December 2011, Unicorn Kid featured as part of BBC Radio 1's Festive Festival showcasing 2011's rising stars hotly tipped for big things in the New Year.

 In April 2012, Sabin released a new track "Pure Space" for free download just prior to a UK tour with Major Lazer.
 The track premiered online on The Fader.

 Despite no advertisement or announcement from either Sabin or 3Beat, he released his debut album Brain Wash on iTunes via 3Beat Records on 27 January 2014.
 It contained 11 tracks, many of which were previously released.

 The End of Unicorn Kid (2014)

 On 7 September, after being released from his contract with 3Beat, Sabin announced via Twitter that he had called it quits as Unicorn Kid because he was not enjoying the direction his music was going under the alias.
 He announced that he will be back later in 2014 with a brand new project.

-Plush (2017-Present)
+Plush (since 2017)

-On September 7, 2017, Sabin released a DJ set called birth of plush as Plush, featuring an original composition.
-On October 24, 2022, Doss released the single "Look (All Night Mix)" with production credits featuring Plush.
+On 7 September 2017 Sabin released a DJ set called birth of plush as Plush, featuring an original composition.
+On 24 October 2022 Doss released the single "Look (All Night Mix)" with production credits featuring Plush.